cran/datadictionary/README.md

 esoph_dictionary <- create_dictionary(esoph)
 ```

-You can also specify one or more identifier variables.
-This is useful if
+You specify one or more identifier variables by passing a quoted string
+or vector of quoted strings to `id_var`.
+This is useful if you have
-you have hierarchical data, for example and have identifiers for
+hierarchical data, for example and have identifiers for individuals,
-individual, clusters or blocks.
+clusters or blocks.

 ``` r